Noelle Maritz: FC Zürich

+Arsenal

+Maritz joined Arsenal FC for the 2020/21 season.
+She made her Arsenal debut in the 2-1 loss to PSG in the Champions League quarter final on 22 August 2020, before making her league debut in their opening game against Reading on 6 September 2020, playing the whole 90 minutes.
+On 16 May 2021, Maritz scored twice in a 9-0 defeat of Crystal Palace in the FA Cup.

+Aston Villa

+On 6 January 2024, it was announced that Maritz had signed a two-and-a-half-year deal with Aston Villa with the option to extend for a further year.
+She made her debut for the club on January 13 and played a full 90 minutes in the 3-0 loss against Everton in the FA Cup.

 International career

 Noelle Maritz has been a senior Switzerland international since 2013, after taking part in the 2012 U17 European Championship in Switzerland and the 2017 U20 World Cup in Japan.
 She made her senior international debut on March 6, 2013 against the Canada national team as part of the Cyprus Cup.

 In 2013/14 Maritz qualified with the Swiss national team for the 2015 World Cup in Canada, where she was in the starting line-up in each of the four World Cup games, but was eliminated by a 0-1 defeat in the round of 16 against the hosts.
 In qualifying for the Euro 2017 she had four missions.
 The Swiss were also able to qualify for European Championship finals for the first time, where they played in the three group games.
 With one win, one draw, and one defeat each, they were eliminated after the group stage.

 In qualifying for the 2019 World Cup, she played in the twelve games played by the Swiss.
 They ultimately missed out on their second appearance at the World Cup after losing twice in the playoffs of the runners-up to European champions Netherlands.
 They had previously missed out on direct qualification due to a goalless draw in the last group match against Poland.

 Maritz took part in the 2022 European Championship and was in the starting line-up for the Swiss in all three group games.
 Switzerland was eliminated after the preliminary round.
+She was in the squad for the 2023 World Cup and started all four games.
+Switzerland was eliminated in the round of 16.

+Maritz was named as part of the Switzerland squad to compete in UEFA Women's Euro 2025.

+International goals

 Personal life

 Maritz was born in the United States, growing up in Newport Beach, CA and Hillsborough, NJ, and moved to Switzerland in the canton of Thurgau when she was ten.
 Therefore, she has dual citizenship.

-Because she was born in the state of California, her name is officially spelled without accents as "Noelle", instead of the usual "Noëlle", according to the state's naming laws where names should only consist of letters in the English alphabet.
+Because she was born in California, her name is officially spelled without accents as "Noelle", instead of the usual "Noëlle", according to the state's naming laws where names should only consist of letters in the English alphabet.